 All competitors should know their capabilities and make an informed decision to paddle based on the conditions and their skill level.

 Wear weather appropriate clothing and bring enough hydration and food to complete the races.

-This year we have added chipped timing, so ensure that you are wearing your bib number visibly on your chest or the left side of your shorts and that your timing chip is around your ankle.
+Again this year we will have chipped timing, so ensure that you are wearing your bib number visibly on your chest or the left side of your shorts and that your timing chip is around your ankle.
 It is important that you make sure to cross and step on the timing mat when you finish the race, please note that any chip worn higher than your ankle may not be correctly read.